timotejroiko/tiny-discord/README.md

   - headers: object - response headers
   - body: object | string - response body, accoding to received content-type header

+\* AbortablePromise is a regular Promise with an additional `.abort()` method, if one wishes to interrupt an ongoing request.
+The abort method is defined as follows:

+- **promise.abort(reason)**
+  - **reason**: string - the reason for aborting.
+The ongoing request will be rejected with this reason

-\* If a `file` or `files` field exists on the `body` object, the request will be converted to multipart/form-data.
+\** If a `file` or `files` field exists on the `body` object, the request will be converted to multipart/form-data.
 Unlike most other fields, these fields are not fully defined in the Discord API documentation as they are implementation-specific.
 RestClient implements them as follows:

 - **file**: object - a single file to upload
   - name: string - the file name, including the file extension